Last updated on March 13th, 2023 at 09:56 pm

 Plan a Food Tasting Lesson

-Teach them about things like the carbohydrates in bread, protein in salmon, and how certain fats are better than others.
+Teach them about things like the carbohydrates in bread, sugar in fruit juices, protein in salmon, and how certain fats are better than others.
 This is both fun and educational, the kids will love tasting the various foods.

 Take Them Shopping